didoo/WEBdeLDN---Code-of-Conduct/README.md

 We expect participants to follow these rules during the meetup and and the meetup-related social events.

-##Reporting violations
+## Reporting violations

 We take our code of conduct seriously!
-Please report any potential violations to one of the organizers in person or send an email to <mailto:webdeldn@gmail.com>.
+Please report any potential violations to one of the organizers in person or send an email to [webdeldn@gmail.com](mailto:webdeldn@gmail.com).

 All complaints will be investigated immediately.
 If the person reporting the incident wishes, the organizers will provide updates how how the complaint is being dealt with.

-##License and attribution
+## License and attribution

 As modified from [confcodeofconduct.com](confcodeofconduct.com)